Care homes, residential care and supported living services

 Residential Care Homes

-This type of accommodation allows you more independence than a care home but with additional care for extra piece of mind.
+This type of accommodation allows you more independence than a care home but with additional care for extra peace of mind.
 This may include resident management staff, mobility facilities and community alarm services.

-If supported housing is not required just yet and you want to remain in your own home, however you feel you would benefit from additional support, you will find information and advice on our Help at Home pages.
+If you want to remain in your own home but feel you would benefit from additional support, you will find information and advice on our help at home pages.

 Checking the Quality of Care Services

 The Care Quality Commission is the independent health and social care regulator for England.
 They check whether hospitals, care homes and care services meet national standards.
 Visit the Care Quality Commission website for more information.

 We provide a service for people who are unable to look after their home and personal property during periods of admission to hospital or residential care.

 As a Local Authority we have a duty, under section 48 of the National Assistance Act 1948, to protect your moveable property when: